We spoke with Rebecca Stiles, a former GAMSAT candidate that scored 88 in GAMSAT Section 2, she shares her tips on how to prepare for it:

 Read as much material as possible – Classic novels, newspaper editorials, sort of high-brow stuff.
 Editorials get you used to the kind of writing you need to emulate, novels will introduce you to new ideas, new words, new ways of thinking and writing.
 It’s a good idea to name-drop an author of it’s relevant to the point.
 Rebecca also recommends reading about political theory and current affairs.
 “It’s almost guaranteed one essay topic will be, well, topical”.

 #6.
 Familiarise yourself with the Popular theories in Politics, Philosophy and Psychology

 A common misconception that students make is that they assume Section 2 tests how much you know about current events.
-Rather, than stating events the subtest tests how you engage, evaluate and discuss them.
+Rather than stating events the section tests how you engage, evaluate and discuss them.
 A good starting point is to get familiar with popular, maybe controversial, theories in politics, philosophy and psychology.